 Medical Reasons For Not Losing Weight

-If you aren’t losing weight despite changes to your diet and activity level, see your doctor to rule out a medical condition as the cause.
-Not only is this important if you aren’t seeing a difference in the scale or your body despite your efforts, but even more so if you’re inexplicably gaining weight.
+If you’re not losing weight despite dietary and physical activity changes, see your doctor to rule out a medical condition.
+This is important not only if you’re not seeing results on the scale or in your body despite your efforts, but it’s even more important if you’re gaining weight for no apparent reason.

 Conditions Causing Weight Gain

-- Thyroid conditions
+- Thyroid problems

-- Some antidepressant medications (SSRIs)
+- Some antidepressant medications are used to treat diabetes (SSRIs)

-- Antipsychotic and anticonvulsant medications (6)
+- Medications that are antipsychotic and anticonvulsant (6)

 You Can Do It!